BrunoLemosCoutinho/brunolemoscoutinho/README-en.md

 :wave: Welcome to my profile! :wave:

-__My name is Bruno Lemos Coutinho I am a Web Developer__
+__My name is Bruno Lemos Coutinho I am a Web Developer.__

 I have always been interested in programming since I was a child, and now I am totally focused on this area.
 I love Software Development and I believe in technology to bring relevant, efficient and impactful solutions.

 #### Sobre:
-* :earth_americas: I live in Salvador - Bahia - Brazil
+* :earth_americas: I live in Salvador - Bahia - Brazil.
-* :man_technologist:  Completing the Full Stack Web Development course at [Trybe](https://www.betrybe.com) | Turma 6
+* :man_technologist:  Completing the Full Stack Web Development course at [Trybe](https://www.betrybe.com) | Turma 6.

 ## :computer: Languages and Tools